juergenweb/FrontendForms/README.md

 ## IP-banning
 Add IP-addresses to a blacklist to prevent them accessing your forms.
 If the visitor's IP is on this list, an alert box will be displayed, which informs the visitor, that his IP is on the blacklist.
-The form itself will not be displayed.
+The form itself will not be displayed in this case.

 ## CAPTCHA
 This module offers various type of CAPTCHA, that can be used.
 BTW: CAPTCHA should be used only if the other traps failed.